#MEAction Activist Camp

 - Who can take the training?

-– United States ME/CFS community members who are committed to disability rights, and learning and engaging with others activists to speak truth to power!
+– United States ME/CFS community members who are committed to disability justice, and learning and engaging with others activists to speak truth to power!

 - When is the training?

-– ORGANIZE!
-(Session 2): February 7th at 5pm EST. During our second two hour session, we will drill down into the nitty gritty of planning an action.
-We will discuss steps in planning an action, inside/outside strategy, what e-activism is, the importance of collective liberation, and why you might choose to engage as an affinity group vs a larger group.
+– THRIVE!
+(Session 3): October 31st at 3pm EST. During our third two hour session, we will drill down into the nitty gritty of planning an action or campaign.
+We will discuss steps in planning, inside/outside strategy, what e-activism is, the importance of collective liberation, and why you might choose to engage as an affinity group vs a larger group.

 - Learning Objectives: By the end of this workshop series, participants will be able to